 Ajvar (pronounced “eye-var”) is a roasted pepper and eggplant condiment that is popular all over the Balkans and Eastern Europe.
 In my family, it is familiar as “that delicious red stuff” in the jar that we buy every once in a while from the Middle Eastern grocery store.
 I think of it as Eastern European ketchup or salsa and use it anywhere I’d use them.

 Though you can sometimes find jars of ajvar in the international aisles of larger supermarkets, the flavors are never as bright as homemade.
 Plus, those store-bought jars are usually full of olive oil, which though tasty, isn’t really necessary.
-My homemade version keeps a little of the olive flavor by substituting a few olives for the oil, making this a very low-calorie, unprocessed sauce that you can use any number of ways–dip crackers in it, spread it on sandwiches, mix a little into hummus, or slather it onto slices of baked tofu, as I did here.
+My homemade version keeps a little of the olive flavor by substituting a few olives for the oil, making this a very low-calorie, unprocessed sauce that you can use any number of ways–dip crackers or veggies in it, spread it on sandwiches, mix a little into hummus, or slather it onto slices of baked tofu, as I did here.
 You can make it as mild or as spicy as you like by adding or taking away cayenne or red pepper flakes.
 The possibilities are endlessly delicious.

 - 5 red bell peppers (about 2 1/2-3 pounds)